electricimp/GoogleIoTCore/examples/README.md

 ![View console](./example_imgs/ViewConsole.png)

+**Note**: In the next steps you may be needed to use a free trial period of paid subscription.

 ### Create IoT Core Project ###

 1. In the [Google Cloud Console](https://console.cloud.google.com/iot), click **Select a project > NEW PROJECT**: